Zucchini

 Care notes

 A highly productive hydroponic crop.
-Large container (20 L) or media bed.
-EC 2.0-3.0 mS/cm. pH 5.5-6.8.
-Temperature: 20–30°C. High light (DLI 18-28 mol/m2/day).
+Use a large container (20 L) or media bed.
+EC 1.8-2.4 mS/cm. pH 6.0-7.0.
+Temperature: 20–30°C. High light (DLI 20-30 mol/m2/day).
 Plants are large and need space.
-Hand-pollination required indoors: transfer pollen from male flowers (thin straight stem, no fruit swelling at base) to female flowers (small fruit swelling at the base) using a paintbrush.
-From transplant to first harvest: 45-55 days (one of the fastest fruit-bearing crops).
-Harvest every 1-2 days at 15–20 cm; leaving oversized zucchini on the plant slows production.
-Powdery mildew is the most common disease; resistant varieties and good airflow help.
-The prolific production makes zucchini one of the best-value hydroponic crops for home growers.
-The edible flowers are a bonus harvest: pick male flowers in the morning when fully open.
-For squash blossom preparation: stuff with a mixture of ricotta, mozzarella, and a single anchovy fillet, dip in a light batter, and fry until golden.
+Hand-pollination is needed indoors: transfer pollen from male flowers (thin straight stem, no fruit swelling at the base) to female flowers (with a small fruit swelling at the base) using a paintbrush.
+From transplant to first harvest: 45-60 days, among the fastest fruiting crops.
+Harvest every 1-2 days at 15–20 cm, since leaving oversized zucchini on the plant slows production.
+Powdery mildew is the most common disease, helped by resistant varieties and good airflow.
+The prolific yield makes zucchini one of the best-value hydroponic crops, and the male flowers are a bonus harvest, picked in the morning when fully open and stuffed with ricotta, mozzarella and anchovy, battered and fried.